cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/squatter.rst

 In the sixth synopsis, **squatter** will compact indices from *srctier(s)* to *desttier*, optionally reindexing (**-X**) or filtering expunged records (**-F**) in the process.
-The optional **-T** flag may be used to specify a directory to use for temporary files.
+The optional **-T** flag may be used to specify members of srctiers which must be reindexed.
 These files are eventually copied with `rsync -a` and then removed by `rm`.
 `rsync` can increase the load average of the system, especially when the temporary directory is on `tmpfs`.
 To throttle `rsync` it is possible to